petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 ## Page Building Elements

-To build these designs, you’ll primarily use fragments.
+To build these designs, you'll primarily use fragments.
 Liferay fragments are reusable building blocks for constructing pages.
 They are essentially flexible page elements made of HTML, CSS, and JavaScript that you can drag and drop into pages.

 Some fragments are layout elements that define drop zones within pages and templates.
 These include Containers, which define a single `<div>`, and Grids, which can define any number of `<div>`s in rows and columns.
 Other fragments are components that add text, images, buttons, menus, forms, and more to your page.
 You can go to [Default Fragments Reference](https://learn.liferay.com/web/guest/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/default-fragments-reference) for a complete list of Liferay's out-of-the-box fragments.

 ![Access available pages elements in the Fragments and Widgets side panel.](./designing-claritys-master-pages/images/05.png)

-Once added to a page, you can configure each fragment’s styling and behavior.
-For example, when you add a container to a page, you can determine the container’s display behavior (`block`, `flex`), spacing (`margin`, `padding`), dimensions (`width`, `height`), background, and more.
+Once added to a page, you can configure each fragment's styling and behavior.
+For example, when you add a container to a page, you can determine the container's display behavior (`block`, `flex`), spacing (`margin`, `padding`), dimensions (`width`, `height`), background, and more.
 See [Configuring Fragments](https://learn.liferay.com/web/guest/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments) for a list of available configuration options.

 ![Access configuration and styling options in the Configurations side panel.](./designing-claritys-master-pages/images/06.png)

-We’ll revisit these configurations later in this module.
-But for now, let’s use these page elements to finish wireframing Clarity's primary and secondary master page templates.
+We'll revisit these configurations later in this module.
+But for now, let's use these page elements to finish wireframing Clarity's primary and secondary master page templates.

 ## Exercise: Designing Clarity's Master Pages